Cyprus: Country and Foreign Investment

 Cyprus is an independent sovereign republic.
 The 1960 constitution established a unicameral presidential republic, as well as safeguarding human rights, political pluralism and private property.
 The country is a member of the UN, the Council of Europe and the Commonwealth.

-Members of the House of Representatives are elected for a 5-year term by proportional representation.
+Members of the House of Representatives are elected for a 5-year term by proportional representation; voting is universal and compulsory.
 There is a multi-party system with right-wing, centrist, socialist and communist parties.

 There is an independent judiciary, and the Cyprus Supreme Court is the final court of appeal, although of course now that Cyprus is a member of the EU, the European Court of Justice has jurisdiction in some areas of law.